tomahawk-jupiter/tomahawk-jupiter/README.md

 Followed getting started tutorials for Vuejs, Django and Nextjs to see what they're like.

-I made a blog using NextJS and setup syntax highlighting for code blocks in blog posts.
+I made a blog using [NextJS](https://nextjs.org/) and setup syntax highlighting for code blocks in blog posts.

 Oct '23
 Had a bit of a hiatus from coding.
+Not really sure what direction to go in.

 Completed some challenges from [frontendmentor.io](https://www.frontendmentor.io/).